bghira/SimpleTuner/OPTIONS.md

                         objects are written.
 This mostly applies to S3, but some shared server filesystems may benefit as well, eg. Ceph.
 Default: 64.
+  --read_batch_size READ_BATCH_SIZE
+                        Used by the VAE cache to prefetch image data.
+This is the number of images to read ahead.
+  --image_processing_batch_size IMAGE_PROCESSING_BATCH_SIZE
+                        When resizing and cropping images, we do it in parallel using processes or threads.
+This defines how many images will be read into the queue before they are processed.
   --enable_multiprocessing
                         If set, will use processes instead of threads during metadata caching operations.
 For some systems,
                         multiprocessing may be faster than threading, but will consume a lot more memory.
 Use this option with caution, and monitor your system's memory usage.
+  --max_workers MAX_WORKERS
+                        How many active threads or processes to run during VAE caching.
+  --aws_max_pool_connections AWS_MAX_POOL_CONNECTIONS
+                        When using AWS backends, the maximum number of connections to keep open to the S3 bucket at a single time.
+This should be greater or equal to the max_workers and aspect bucket worker count values.
   --torch_num_threads TORCH_NUM_THREADS
                         The number of threads to use for PyTorch operations.
                         This is not the same as the number of workers.